thulab/iot-benchmark/README.md

 Before starting any new test case, you need to config the configuration files ```config.properties``` first.
 For your convenience, we have already set the default config for the following demonstration.

-Suppose you are going to test data ingestion performance of IoTDB.
+Suppose you are going to test the data ingestion performance of IoTDB.
 You have installed IoTDB dependencies and launched a IoTDB server with default settings.
 The IP of the server is 127.0.0.1.
 Suppose the workload parameters are:

 ```
 +--------------------------+------------+--------------+-------------+------------+--------------------+--------+